ChicoBitcoinJoe/community/README.md

     * Daemon is ready

 # Installing
 1. If Git is installed run "git clone https://github.com/ChicoBitcoinJoe/Community-Material-Design".
-Otherwise you can download it from [here](https://github.com/ChicoBitcoinJoe/Community-Material-Design)
+Otherwise you can download it directly using github.

 2. Open a command prompt in the same folder as the Community folder and run "ipfs add -r -q Community-Folder_Name | tail -n1" to get an Ipfs hash of the Community folder.